 SHOW EVENT PROPERTIES - Click to access all data included in the event.

-The Events Perspective shows events matching the time window selected in the timeline control.
-Specify a time window to filter the events shown by time.
+The Events Perspective shows events matching the Time Window selected in the timeline control at the bottom of the StackState UI.
+Adjust the time window to show only events that were generated at that time time.

 The Events Perspective lists events that were generated: